adamlindqvist/betong/README.md

 ## Package boilerplate
-Betong ships with a example package which contains code for how to accomplish common tasks directly from the code:
+Betong ships with a example package which contains code to accomplish common tasks directly from the code:
 - Install pagetypes
 - Install pagetemplates
 - Install custom-blocks